ashleydavis/the-data-wrangler-blog/_posts/2019-01-27-backtesting-trading-strategies-with-javascript.markdown

 This post has been a basic overview of simulating and backtesting a simple example (mean reversion) trading strategy using JavaScript and the Grademark API.

 This is just a starting point and we still have much more work to do.
-For instance we haven't taken into account the affect of fees or slippage.
+For instance, we haven't taken into account the effect of fees or slippage.
 That means the results we are getting are probably too optimistic.

-Also our analysis is only based on one sequence of trades that would have occurred in the past and so far our use of data science has been simple and the results are quite fragile.
+Also, our analysis is only based on one sequence of trades that would have occurred in the past and so far our use of data science has been simple and the results are quite fragile.
 We can't expect to have this exact same performance again in the future because we'll never again see this exact same sequence of trades.
-Fortunately we have more statistical tools we can throw at this problem such as [monte-carlo simulation](https://en.wikipedia.org/wiki/Monte_Carlo_method).
+Fortunately, we have statistical tools we can throw at this problem like [monte-carlo simulation](https://en.wikipedia.org/wiki/Monte_Carlo_method).
 Monte-carlo simulation will help us have a better statistical understanding of what *range* of performance we can expect in the future from our trading strategy.

-In addition how do we know we are using the best parameters for our indicators?
+In addition, how do we know we are using the best parameters for our indicators?
 In this example trading strategy we used 30 days as a parameter to our moving average.
 Why 30 days?
 Why not some other number?
 Could a different value produce better (or worse) performance?
 We can use a process called [walk-forward optimization](https://en.wikipedia.org/wiki/Walk_forward_optimization), a kind of data-mining, to help us determine the performance impact of different parameter values for our trading strategy.

 As you can see there are more advanced aspects of trading simulation and quantitative trading I could write about.
 If you are interested in this sort of thing and want me to continue please reach out and tell me your area of interest.